Table of contents

 If you are no longer independent in the late stages of life, the biggest drain on your retirement funds is the accommodation and medical expenses associated with a nursing home.
 Long-term care insurance provides financial protection against these costs by paying you a monthly benefit if you can’t perform the activities of daily living, like dressing or feeding.

 The long-term care conversion option lets you convert your critical illness insurance coverage to a long-term care insurance policy without medical underwriting.
 Only a few insurers sell long-term care insurance, with many exiting the market due to several factors.
 Therefore, not many of them offer this built-in benefit.
-In fact, Sun Life is the only one that guarantees a long-term care plan will be available if you choose to convert your critical illness insurance policy.
+In fact, Sun Life and RBC Insurance are the only companies that guarantee a long-term care plan will be available if you choose to convert your critical illness insurance policy.

 Extension of expiry